JuniperChicago/cycle-gun/README.md

 ## Overview

-- A gun store is created inside a driver function pointing to an optional peer.
+- Gunjs store is created inside a driver function pointing to an optional peer.
-- A a method named `get` is returned with the sources.
+- Method named `get` is returned with the sources.
 - The `get` method accepts a function argument that accesses the gun store directly and returns an event stream.
 - The returned event stream transforms selected events from the gun store into xstream events
 - transform functions are bundled with the payload and streamed into driver sinks